-This is the word of the Lord God to you all, a charge to you all in the presence of the living God;God, be patterns, be examples in all countries, places, islands, nations, wherever you come; that your life and conductcarriage and life may preach among all sorts of people, and to them.
-Then you will come to walk cheerfully over the world, answering that of God in every one; whereby in them ye may be a blessing, and make the witness of God in them to bless you: thenyou.
-Then to the Lord God you shallwill be a sweet savour, and a blessing.
+This is the word of the Lord God to you all, a charge to you all in the presence of the living God; be patterns, be examples in all countries, places, islands, nations, wherever you come; that your life and conduct may preach among all sorts of people, and to them.
+Then you will come to walk cheerfully over the world, answering that of God in every one; whereby in them ye may be a blessing, and make the witness of God in them to bless you: then to the Lord God you shall be a sweet savour, and a blessing.